If it’s earthy, meaningful and one-of-a-kind Aboriginal art you seek, take to the Tiwi Islands for an art tour – just don’t pack your fear of heights.

 “In Tiwi art, you’ll see lots of cross-hatching, geometrical designs and circles that represent the yam ceremony, ‘kulama’ – an initiation ritual for young men.
 And the artists also use ironwood combs as paint brushes, a technique that’s often confused with dot painting.”

 The gallery manager leans in on our chat.
 “This isn’t the sort of place where people rush off a bus, buy a shell and bugger off,” he says, in reference to the amount of detail we’re being given.
 “If they’re making a hefty investment, they want time to think.”

-After a lunch of sandwiches and soft drink, we amble through the adjacent art museum, farewell the artists, then board our 4WD, ready for flight number two.
+After a lunch of sandwiches and soft drinks, we amble through the adjacent art museum, farewell the artists, and then board our 4WD, ready for flight number two.
 Sarah looks casual about the whole thing, so this time I suck it up, keep quiet and strap into my seat.

 Along with her husband Mike, Anisha manages the Munupi Arts Centre.
 Here, the vibe is different.
 It’s island.
 Throw in some Bob Marley, more colour, more bare feet, and you’re there.

 Anisha’s husband Mike, helps his wife manage the Munupi Arts Center.